LoueeD/grid-nuxt-3/content/help/3.views/custom-screens.md

 Custom Screens are available on our Custom plan and will be managed by your Project Admins.

 <img alt="custom-screen-screen" src="/assets/images/mha-case-study-screen.png" />

+Custom screens will appear in the navigation bar for your users to access, as with all other screen types.

+[Contact us](/custom/contact/) for more information about this.